EPA Methylene Chloride Ban: What You Need To Know

 • Establishing safe storage areas to hold DCM containers slated for disposal

-Will the DCM Ban Impact You?
+How Will The DCM Ban Impact My Organization?

 Any organization that creates, uses, or disposes of DCM must prepare for compliance in all of their facilities.
 Although incomplete, the above compliance checklist will be difficult for managers to tick down without wide organizational commitment and resources.
 To assist with the transition to ban compliance, the EPA has created a Workplace Chemical Protection Program (WCPP) to mitigate the various risks organizations face while storing, handling, and disposing of methylene chloride.
 The WCPP will include requirements for: